matm/jQuery-File-Upload-Wiki/Home.md

 ## Forks

 * [AngularJS Directive](https://github.com/DominicBoettger/jQuery-File-Upload).
-Added a directive and distribute the uploader as combined JS file.
+Added a directive to simplify the use with angular and distribute the uploader as combined JS file.

 ## Server-side